Jofregf/oil-well-production-analysis/README.md

 ### Production Forecast

-Once the best decline model is identified, it is used to forecast **future oil production**.
+Once the best decline model is selected, it is used to forecast **future oil production** over a specified time horizon.

-The forecast allows estimation of future production trends and remaining reserves.
+This allows:

+- estimating production trends
+- understanding long-term well behavior
+- supporting decision-making

 ---